 - 1. Further the purposes of this association - 2.
-Play an active role in membership development, including the organization of new clubs and the strengthening of clubs in the district - 3.
-Play an active role in leadership development at the club level - 4.
-Visit a regular meeting of each club in the region at least once while in office a. and report findings to the district governor - 5.
-Visit a regular board of directors meeting of each club in the region at least once while in office and report findings to the district governor - 6.
+Supervise the activities of the zone chairpersons in his/her region and any district committee chairpersons as assigned by the district governor - 3.
+In coordination with the District GMT Coordinator, play an active role in organizing new clubs and strengthening weak clubs in the district - 4.
+Visit a regular meeting of each club in the region at least once while in office and report findings to the district governor and to the GMT and GLT coordinators - 5.
+Visit a regular board of directors meeting of each club in the region at least once while in office and report findings to the district governor and to the GMT and GLT coordinators - 6.
 Endeavor to have every club in the region operating under a duly adopted club constitution and by-laws - 7.
-Promote representation at international and district (sub- and multiple) conventions by at least the full quota of delegates to which clubs in the region are entitled - 8.
-Carry out such official visitations to club meetings and charter nights as assigned by the district governor - 9.
+Promote the Club Excellence Process and work with the district governor and the GMT and GLT coordinators to implement the program - 8.
+In coordination with the District GLT Coordinator, play an active role in supporting leadership development opportunities - 9.
+Promote representation at international and district (sub- and multiple) conventions by at least the full quota of delegates to which clubs in the region are entitled - 10.
+Carry out such official visitations to club meetings and charter nights as assigned by the district governor - 11.
 Perform such other functions and acts as may be required by the International Board of Directors through the Region Chairperson Manual and other directives or by the district governor